-When it comes to location, the highest average paycheck (around $107K per year) can be spotted in Cincinnati, Ohio; Toledo, Ohio ($99K), Columbus, Ohio ($61K), and Troy, Mich. (about $32K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of Cleveland, Ohio — at approximately $31K, salaries are some of the lowest in the country.
-Within the company, workers earn the highest salaries (an average of $57K annually) in Ohio.
+When it comes to location, the highest average paycheck (about $107K annually) can be spotted in Cincinnati, Ohio; Toledo, Ohio ($99K), Columbus, Ohio ($65K), and Troy, Mich. (approximately $32K) are the next top-paying cities.
+On the lower end is Cleveland, Ohio at $31K.
+By state, Ohio offers the highest pay at around $61K per year.

 Years of Experience